 The Department needed a consistent multicloud strategy that would allow it to put new applications into the public cloud while keeping existing applications on-premise or off-premise as they were refactored for the cloud over time.

 WWT filled the role of a trusted advisor for the Department.
-Possessing a broad range of skills across networking, security, data and applications, we understood the Department's operational constraints and what was needed for it to move forward on its cloud journey.
+Possessing a broad range of skills across networking, security, data and analytics, and applications services, we understood the Department's operational constraints and what was needed to move it forward on its cloud journey.

-Our six-step cloud journey playbook helped the Department implement a multicloud architecture capable of short-term wins and long-term growth.
+Our six-step journey-to-the-cloud playbook helped the Department implement a multicloud architecture capable of short-term wins and long-term growth.

-Next, we established a private cloud beachhead within the colocated data center.
-We advised the Department purchase Dell EMC VxBlocks based on its workloads.
+Next we established a private cloud beachhead within the colocated data center.
+We advised the Department to purchase Dell EMC VxBlocks based on its workloads.

-For management, we suggested the Department implement a VMware virtualized environment to easily direct network traffic to the Department’s new off-premise environment or the public cloud.
-Using the WWT Advanced Technology Center (ATC), we were able to demonstrate a fully configured VMware Software-Defined Data Center (SDDC) stack that included VMware vSphere, VMware vSAN and VMware NSX virtualization technologies.
+For management, we suggested the Department implement a VMware virtualized environment to easily direct network traffic to their new off-premise environment or the public cloud.
+Using the ATC's lab environment, we were able to demonstrate a fully configured VMware Software-Defined Data Center (SDDC) stack that included VMware vSphere, VMware vSAN and VMware NSX virtualization technologies.

-WWT staff trained on VMware NSX and the VMware vRealize suite then provided necessary configurations for a virtualized private cloud as well as cloud migration services.
+We trained Department engineers on VMware NSX and the vRealize suite, then provided the necessary configurations for a virtualized private cloud as well as cloud migration services.

 After establishing the Department's private cloud beachhead and setting up a data center management platform, we needed to extend networking and security to the public cloud and back to the data center.

 For networking, we suggested the Department use VMware NSX.
-Members of our professional services organization trained Department staff on NSX management, again using the capabilities of our ATC.
+We trained Department staff on NSX management, again using the capabilities of our ATC.

 For security, we suggested the Department choose Palo Alto and configured security protocols for safe application delivery.

 We then helped the Department explore different public cloud providers.
-With our ATC connected to the major providers, we were able to show the Department how their workloads and management operations would look in Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform.
+With our ATC connected to the major providers, we were able to show the Department how their workloads and management operations would look in Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).

-The Department selected Amazon Web Services (AWS).
+Based on the results, the Department selected AWS.
 Our cloud solutions architects examined a well-architected review provided by AWS and made changes to the design.
 We then re-reviewed to finalize a design that met the Department's operational needs and business requirements.

-In consolidating the Department's workloads and moving the Department to a multicloud architecture, we immediately were able to put two new enterprise applications into AWS for document management and processing: Docuware and Kofax.
-With these applications up and running, the Department can reduce the need to store tax returns on paper and automate the filing process.
+In consolidating the Department's workloads and moving it to a multicloud architecture, we immediately were able to put two new enterprise applications into AWS for document management and processing: Docuware and Kofax.
+With these applications up and running, the Department could reduce the need to store tax returns on paper and automate the filing process.

-The Department's legacy applications were migrated to its new VMware virtual private cloud running within AWS.
+The Department's legacy applications were migrated to its new VMware virtual private cloud running on AWS.

-Now we will work with the Department on the final step in our cloud journey playbook – getting the most out of the public cloud at the best price.
+As a final step in our cloud journey playbook, we wanted to help the Department get the most out of the public cloud at the best price.

-In the case of the Department, this means helping it move to a database as a service model.
+For the Department, this meant helping it move to a database-as-a-service model.

 Equipped with modernized, resilient infrastructure and a consistent multicloud architecture, the Department is already realizing the benefits of its IT and digital transformations.

-Additionally, with Docuware running in AWS, the Department can stop storing paper tax returns in warehouses as the application will digitize returns moving forward while chipping away at digitizing past filings.
+Additionally, with Docuware running in AWS, the Department can stop storing paper tax returns in warehouses.
+The application will digitize returns moving forward while chipping away at digitizing past filings.
 Not only is the Department saving costs from having to store paper filings, but customers can now digitally access their returns, a reflection of the State's IT mission of creating customer-centric, digital services for its residents.

 Aside from leveraging new enterprise applications, the Department's legacy applications are benefiting from increased uptime and can now be accessed by other agencies because they're housed in a virtual private cloud.
 And, with a multicloud architecture in place, the Department can begin to refactor legacy applications securely as they gradually push them to the cloud.

-Once representative of the State's old approach to IT, the Department is now an example of how a multicloud architecture can enable innovative digital services and help the State achieve its IT vision.
+Once a prime representative of the State's outdated approach to IT, the Department of Revenue is now a shining example of how a modern multicloud architecture can enable innovative digital services and help the State achieve its greater IT vision.